| Title: | Spatial Concentration and Radius-Based Risk Calculations |

 city = City where the measurement station is located;

-lon = Longitude of station (crs = 4326);
+lon = Longitude of station (EPSG:4326);

-lat = Latitude of station (crs = 4326).
+lat = Latitude of station (EPSG:4326).

-Data frame containing weather data and meta data for weather station locations.
+Data frame containing weather data and metadata for weather station locations.

 Martin Haringa